-The FCA OIG retained independent public accounting firm Williams Adley & Company-DC, LLP (Williams Adley) to perform the independent evaluation of FCA's implementation of FISMA for FY 2020 as an audit under Generally Accepted Government Auditing Standards.
+The FCA OIG retained independent public accounting firm Williams Adley & Company-DC, LLP (Williams Adley) to perform the independent audit of FCA's implementation of FISMA for FY 2021 under the Generally Accepted Government Auditing Standards.
 This report presents the results of that audit.
-Williams Adley also prepared responses to the annual FISMA reporting metrics for OIGs, which the FCA OIG will submit via DHS's automated application in accordance with OMB guidance.
+Williams Adley also prepared responses to the annual FISMA reporting metrics for OIGs, which the FCA OIG submitted via DHS's automated application in accordance with OMB guidance.

 The audit found that FCA has an information security program that continues to mature.
-FCA's information security program is ranked Effective based on the auditors' analysis of 67 metrics under the DHS scoring methodology.
+FCA's information security program is ranked Effective based on the auditors' analysis of 66 metrics under the DHS scoring methodology.
 The table below summarizes the results from CyberScope's scoring.
 Each information security function area and domain are discussed in more detail in the body of this report.

-Function Domain Ranking Assigned in CyberScope Identify Risk Management Managed and Measurable Protect Configuration Management Consistently Implemented Protect Identity and Access Management Consistently Implemented Protect Data Protection and Privacy Defined Protect Security Training Consistently Implemented Detect Information Security Continuous Monitoring Managed and Measurable Respond Incident Response Consistently Implemented Recover Contingency Planning Ad Hoc
+Function Domain Ranking Assigned in CyberScope Identify Risk Management Managed and Measurable Identify Supply Chain Risk Management Ad-Hoc Protect Configuration Management Managed and Measurable Protect Identity and Access Management Managed and Measurable Protect Data Protection and Privacy Managed and Measurable Protect Security Training Managed and Measurable Detect Information Security Continuous Monitoring Managed and Measurable Respond Incident Response Consistently Implemented Recover Contingency Planning Defined